-Furthermore, MECA believes that the technologies and strategies being developed for the 2007/2010 heavy-duty highway diesel engine and Tier 4 nonroad diesel engine standards will be applicable to locomotives and marine engines.
-A comprehensive list of references discussing the considerable progress in developing, optimizing, and applying advanced emission control technologies and strategies for reducing emissions from diesel engines can be found in Diesel Emission Control: 2001 in Review, SAE Paper No. 2002-01-0285 (2002 SAE Congress, Detroit), Diesel Emission Control: 2002 in Review, SAE Paper No. 2003-01-0039 (2003 SAE Congress, Detroit) and Diesel Emission Control Technology: 2003 in Review, SAE Paper No. 2004-01-0070 (2004 SAE Congress, Detroit).
-Emission control technology options for nonroad diesel engines are also detailed in MECA's report "Exhaust Emission Controls Available to Reduce Emissions from Nonroad Diesel Engines" published in April 2003 and available on MECA's web site: www.meca.org.
+Technologies such as DPFs and NOx adsorbers, as well as the integration strategies being developed to meet the 2007/2010 heavy-duty on-road diesel engine standards and Tier 4 non-road diesel engine standards, can be applied to stationary diesel engines provided adequate lead-time is given.
+Also, SCR, which has been widely used on stationary engines and in some mobile source applications on a limited basis, is another possible NOx control option.
+Exhaust gas recirculation (EGR) technology, which is being used on highway HDEs and is being evaluated on non-road engines as a retrofit option, will also be an available option to help meet the proposed standards for stationary diesel engines.
+Finally, lean-NOx catalyst technology, which is an available retrofit technology for on-road HDEs, is a strategy that could be used to help meet the possible less stringent NOx standards being contemplated for several of the smaller engine categories of non-road and stationary diesel engines.
+A comprehensive list of references discussing the considerable progress in developing, optimizing, and applying advanced emission control technologies and strategies for reducing emissions from diesel engines can be found in Diesel Emission Control: 2001 in Review, SAE Paper No. 2002-01-0285 (2002 SAE Congress, Detroit), Diesel Emission Control: 2002 in Review, SAE Paper No. 2003-01-0039 (2003 SAE Congress, Detroit), and Diesel Emission Control Technology: 2003 in Review, SAE Paper No. 2004-01-0070 (2004 SAE Congress, Detroit).
+Emission control technology options for non-road diesel engines are also detailed in MECA's report "Exhaust Emission Controls Available to Reduce Emissions from Non-Road Diesel Engines" published in April 2003 and available on MECA's website at: www.meca.org.